 The designated employee must train fellow employees before granting them a permit.

 If your business or organization meets the criteria for requiring a spotted lanternfly permit, the designated employee(s) need to complete the online course offered by Penn State Extension and NJDA.
 This free, self-paced course will provide the information and resources necessary for the designated employee to then train fellow employees about best operating procedures within the quarantine zone.
 The requested number of vehicle permits will be issued to the business once the designated employee passes the online course.

 Management & Control Options

 As mentioned above, SLF utilizes a large range of plant hosts.
 Home gardeners have reported SLF feeding on their backyard plants, including cucumbers, basil, rose, peony, Russian sage, and more.
 In most cases, SLF will only feed on these herbaceous plants for a short period of time (less than one week).
 In some cases, damage on these plants has also been reported.
 Whether or not damage occurs appears to be largely dependent on the density of the population and other plants in proximity.
 We highly recommend that you monitor for SLF on a regular basis to try to predict where SLF is likely to feed and move in a given area.
 If there are other highly desirable hosts nearby, we recommend you focus monitoring and potential treatment on those plants.
-Monitoring can be done by using sticky bands (see below) or through visual inspection.
+Monitoring can be done through visual inspection.

 It is important to understand that SLF cannot be prevented from coming onto any one property.
 SLF adults tend to fly to new trees to feed in the late summer.
 Properties adjacent to land with high populations of SLF will likely experience higher populations of SLF when the adults begin to move around.
 While we are currently working on developing alternative management practices for SLF, our most effective control measure to date is the use of insecticides.